The Legend of Zelda: The Wind Waker: Critical reception

 Critics also lauded the gameplay, in particular the responsive control system, fluid combat, and puzzles.
 Several reviews noted the similarity of its gameplay to that of Ocarina of Time, though they praised enhancements such as the ability to move the camera, perform counterattacks, and use enemy items.
-IGN reassured players that beyond visual differences between The Wind Waker and Ocarina, "these two games are very much alike".
-Game Informer wrote that the gameplay expanded upon that in its predecessors to become "far greater, deeper, and more complex", while Electronic Gaming Monthly said that "Wind Waker's core gameplay is the best the series has ever had".
+Casamassina reassured players that beyond visual differences between The Wind Waker and Ocarina, "these two games are very much alike".
+Andrew Reiner of Game Informer wrote that the gameplay expanded upon that in its predecessors to become "far greater, deeper, and more complex", while Shane Bettenhausen of Electronic Gaming Monthly said that "Wind Waker's core gameplay is the best the series has ever had".
 On the other hand, Edge said that while the game would awe new players, its similarity to previous Zelda games meant that veteran players may find it "'merely' brilliant".
 Famitsu wrote that the game's user friendliness would appeal even to novice players.
-IGN praised the intuitive controls, the especially interactive environment, and the variety of game actions, which "can be executed with a precision that few other games could offer".
-GameSpot appreciated the breadth of items that can be used.
-Electronic Gaming Monthly said that the high variety of options for progressing through fights and puzzles kept the game from ever getting boring.
+Casamassina praised the intuitive controls, the especially interactive environment, and the variety of game actions, which "can be executed with a precision that few other games could offer".
+Gerstmann appreciated the breadth of items that can be used.
+Bettenhausen said that the high variety of options for progressing through fights and puzzles kept the game from ever getting boring.
 GamePro's Star Dingo enjoyed the variety of combo attacks and puzzles, calling the game "a combination of vivid artistry and timeless gameplay".